aspose-total/Aspose.Total-Products/total/en/python-net/conversion/gif-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to MBOX?</h2>

+MBOX is a popular file format used to store emails.
+It is widely used by many email clients such as Apple Mail, Thunderbird, Eudora, etc. It is also used by some email services such as Gmail, Yahoo, etc. Converting MBOX to MBOX is a useful way to transfer emails from one email client to another or from one email service to another.
+It is also useful for archiving emails for future reference.

-For a Python developer, who is trying to add a MBOX to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+<h2>How Aspose.Total Helps for MBOX to MBOX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a powerful set of APIs to automate the conversion process of MBOX to MBOX.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into MBOX format.
+This makes the conversion process easy and efficient.
+The APIs are easy to use and can be integrated into any application with minimal effort.

 {{% /blocks/products/pf/feature-page-summary %}}